radiac/django-tagulous/docs/installation.rst

     The order is important: the adaptor must appear last in the list, so that it is loaded after its dependencies.

+    If you use jQuery elsewhere on your site, you may need to remove `jquery.js` to avoid conflicts.

     Default::

         TAGULOUS_AUTOCOMPLETE_JS = (